theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 Yes!
 Shortcode: To use variable products, you must specify both the product id and the variation id in the shortcode parameters.
 Block: Select the product you want to use in the product selector!

+= Some attributes for variable products are not appearing =

+This can be a compatibility issue with how the store is set up.
+This plugin uses the variation ID to add the products to the cart.
+If the variable product with **back end** selected attributes is not a defined variation, then the product will not be able to be used correctly.

+In short: all variable products to be used by this must be defined variations and have a unique id.

 = How are different variations uniquely identified? =